 Loans are recognised initially at fair value, net of transaction costs incurred, and subsequently at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of comprehensive income over the period of the borrowings using the effective rate of interest.
+Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of profit or loss and other comprehensive income over the period of the borrowings using the effective rate of interest.
 Borrowings are removed from the statement of financial position when the obligation is discharged, cancelled or expired.